 At present, we are contracted with the following insurance companies for general therapy (not for psych testing or couples therapy - see below).
-Please note that insurance companies frequently change their plan structures, and we may not be affiliated with all plans and networks in every company):
+Please note that insurance companies frequently change their plan structures, and we may not be affiliated with all plans and networks in every company listed below:

 If your insurance company is on our accepted list above:

 Your insurance will be billed for service.
 You will be responsible for any co-payments or deductibles as stated in your insurance plan.
 Any co-payments are due at the time of service.*

 These rates are what we bill your insurance company; you are responsible only for your copayment(s).